syncfusion-content/angularjs-docs/angularjs/Autocomplete/data-binding.md

 ---
 layout: post
-title: Syncfusion Autocomplete data-binding
+title: Data Binding in AngularJS Autocomplete control | Syncfusion
-description: data binding
+description: Learn more about data binding support in Syncfusion AngularJS Autocomplete control, its elements, and more.
 platform: AngularJS
 control: Autocomplete
 documentation: ug
 ---

-## Data Binding
+# Data Binding in AngularJS Autocomplete

 In order to render the AutoComplete component, the data needs to be bound to it in a proper way.
 The below sections explains about how to bind either the local or remote data to the AutoComplete component.

-### Fields
+## Fields

 The AutoComplete component has **e-fields** property (object) which holds the properties to map with datasource fields.
 For example, the field object has a text property which is necessary to map with specific field in the datasource to render the suggestion items in the AutoComplete component.
 Or else empty suggestion list appears.